DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/reference/table.md

 Tables contain metadata which represents the properties of an underlying structure (such as a database table).
 Each table points to a single connection, which in turn links to the underlying data.

-Table in the `Information Hub` contain basic metadata such as table and column names, as well as additional information for validation, encryption and change detection.
+Table in the `Integration Hub` contain basic metadata such as table and column names, as well as additional information for validation, encryption and change detection.

 ### General Properties